 Sow: sow direct where you want the plants to flower at the start of spring before the last frost.
 Germination is slow and can take up to eight weeks.

-Lifecycle: a low-growing perennial herb, selfheal can regenerate itself from rhizomes, short runners that root freely at the nodes.
+Lifecycle: a low-growing perennial herb, Selfheal can regenerate itself from rhizomes, short runners that root freely at the nodes.

 Best for: moist but well-drained soil, in sun or partial shade.
 It thrives when surrounded by other low-growing plants and grows extremely well in lawns.

-Also known as: common self-heal, heal-all, woundwort, heart-of-the-earth, carpenter’s herb, brownwort, and blue curls.
+Also known as: Common self-heal, heal-all, woundwort, heart-of-the-earth, carpenter’s herb, brownwort, and blue curls.

 Latin name: Prunella vulgaris.